 The Grizzly Bear has a more diminished distribution in North America

 Grizzly bears are now an endangered species in the United States with approximately 1000 brown bears left in the lower 48 states.
 The Grizzly bear’s range is diminishing in Canada at an alarming rate.
-In Alberta, according to The Parkland Institute, 2014, the Grizzly bear needs help if the species is going to survive; the grizzly bear is considered “Threatened” in the province.
+In Alberta, the Grizzly bear needs help if the species is going to survive as the grizzly bear is considered “Threatened” in the province.
 There are presently 700 Grizzly bears in Alberta.

 Although the grizzly bear evolved and adapted to life on the open plains or steppe animals and was once common on the Great Plains of North America, it has now been forced to select regions of rugged mountain terrains or remote forests that are undisturbed by humans.
 The grizzly bear may frequent lower elevations and lowlands depending on the available food sources, usually along a waterway.
 The grizzly bear will also be found at higher elevations in open alpine meadows with dense low bushes readily available for hiding in.
 Grizzly bears will move to areas were there is a readily available food source.

 ||Black, brown, cinnamon or blonde.
 May have a white patch on the chest.
 (Spirit Bear is a “white” black bear.)

 ||Usually smaller than the grizzly; adult male black bear can weigh as much as 270 kg or 600 lbs. and the female can reach up to 225 kg or 500 lbs